 Lesley Burrell – Co-opted Staff Governor

-In addition to my role on the Full Governing Body, I am on a number of sub-committees including curriculum and pupils and Teacher appointments.
-I am the new Governor Link to the Rights Respecting Steering Group.
+In addition to my role on the Full Governing Body, I am on a number of sub-committees including Curriculum and Standards and Teacher appointments.

 I am the current Link Governor for special educational needs and disability (SEND).